 For precast concrete structures meet the requirements of Section 450 for inserts and lifting devices, handling, storage, shipping, and erection.

-Obtain incidental precast products from a plant that is currently on the list of Producers with Accepted Quality Control Programs.
-Producers seeking inclusion on the list shall meet the requirements of 105-3.
+Obtain incidental precast products from a plant that is currently on the Department's Production Facility Listing.
+Producers seeking inclusion on the list shall meet the requirements of Section 105.

 400-2 Materials.

 Meet the following requirements: